It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 - Unswaddle or swaddle.
 Sometimes the motion of being swaddled or unswaddled is enough to move his body to encourage a burp.
 A ready-made swaddle like this makes it really easy.

 - Lay him on his stomach across your lap.
-Even if he’s asleep, the weight of his body on his tummy can lead to a burp, especially if you rub his back as well.
-But be careful to avoid this position if he tends to spit up.
+Even if he’s asleep, the weight of his body on his tummy can lead to a burp, especially if you rub his back in circular motions as well.
+But be careful to avoid this position and any tummy pressure if he tends to spit up.

 - Lay him down and pick him up.
-A change in position can be all it takes to get him to burp.
+A change in position can be all it takes to release those gas bubbles.

 - Sit him on your lap with your hand under his chin.
-Then, lean him slightly forward and pat his back.
+Then, in this sitting position, lean him slightly forward and pat his back.

 Conclusion